 COLOR SERGEANT OF THE MARINE CORPS

 The Color Sergeant of the Marine Corps serves as the senior Sergeant of the Marine Corps and is selected from the Fleet Marine Force.
 The position was officially established in 1965.
-The first Color Sergeant of the Marine Corps was Gunnery Sergeant Shelton L. Eakin, who later commissioned as Second Lieutenant Eakin.
+The first Color Sergeant of the Marine Corps was Gunnery Sergeant Shelton L. Eakin, who later commissioned as 2nd Lt.
+Eakin.
 He was killed in action in Vietnam in 1966.
 The Color Sergeant carries the National Flag in ceremonies throughout the National Capitol Region and across the nation.
 He is also entrusted with carrying the Presidential Colors for all official White House ceremonies.
-In addition to his ceremonial duties, the Color Sergeant leads the official Color Guard Platoon at Marine Barracks Washington, D.C., and is responsible for training and preparing the Marines for future service in the operating forces.
+In addition to his ceremonial duties, the Color Sergeant leads the official Color Guard Platoon at Marine Barracks Washington, and is responsible for training and preparing the Marines for future service in the operating forces.
 The 41st Color Sergeant of the Marine Corps is Sergeant Steven A. Sexton.

 If you are interested in scheduling a performance by the Marine Corps Color Guard, please click here.